 One of the top things you want to work for will be thinking about when they evaluate you (sorry, that is a mouth full) is; How much time will I need to spend getting this person up to speed?

-You can help alleviate their fears that they will be spending all of the precious time helping you by showing you have the drive needed to be a good coder.
-Remember how I just talked about taking the initiative and taking two projects and combining them?
-One of the easiest ways to show you are driven is to document the process.
-Make a blog or YouTube channel show over a few posts or several videos on how you overcame the challenges and figured out the project independently.
+You can help alleviate their fears that they will be spending their precious time helping you by showing you have the drive needed to be a good coder.
+Remember how I just talked about taking the initiative and combining two projects?
+You can do this via blog or vlog, documenting your growth and development (no pun intended).
+Make a blog or YouTube channel show over a few posts or videos on how you overcame the challenges and figured out the project independently.

-Let me give you a hint here; failure is good as long as you show the fall and show yourself getting up again to get back to work on the problem at hand.
+Let me give you a hint here; failure is good if you can show the fall and show yourself getting up again to get back to work on the problem at hand.

 So many people get confused about this point.
-They want to show a perfect project and how they breezed through the entire thing with no mistakes.
+They want to show a perfect project and how they breezed through the entire thing without mistakes.
 That is the wrong thing to do.
 It’s terrible because it is rarely genuine, and if it was real, you likely picked something too easy.
 Show your potential team leader that you are the kind of programmer that takes a licking and keeps on ticking.

-Now I know for some of you reading this you think sounds good, but I’m self-taught.
 Will they even hire me?
 How will I know I’m good enough?
-Let me square away the second question by saying if you can even complete a tutorial without doing anything special, there is a potential job for you.
+Let me square away the second question by saying if you can complete a tutorial, there is a potential job for you.
 Keep reading for the answer to the first question.

 Do Companies Hire Self-Taught Programmers?

-It is funny to me how many people ask this question, and the answer is YES companies hire self-taught programmers all of the time.
+It is funny how many people ask this question; the answer is YES companies often hire self-taught programmers.